danielsokolowski/django-thumbnail-works-bitbucket/docs/introduction.rst

 ============

-This section contains an introduction to *django-thumbnail-works*, including general information about submitting bug reports and making feature requests and may also outline the ways to get support for this application.
+This section contains an introduction to *django-thumbnail-works*, including general information about how to submit bug reports and make feature requests.

-@DESCRIPTION@
+DESCRIPTION_DESCRIPTION_DESCRIPTION

 Licensed under the **Apache License version 2.0**.
 More licensing information exists in the license_ section.

 Features
 ========